swenger/mylit/README.rst

 Literate Python programs are just regular Python source files with extensive comments.
 When `mylit` is run with a literate Python program as input, it creates an HTML file containing the comments and highlighted source code.
-You can use HTML markup in comments as you may see fit.
+You can use HTML markup in comments as you see fit.

 In addition to simple comments, the HTML compilation process can be customized by starting a comment line with `##`.
 Anything that follows on such a line will